texhex/BiosSledgehammer/README.md

 Suppose you get a workitem like this:

 > For the Windows 10 rollout, we need you to support ten different hardware models and all of them need to be updated to the newest BIOS version.
-Some devices require a TPM firmware update to use security features that depend on TPM 2.0.
-And of course, you need to update the BIOS settings on all devices (Secure Boot, Fast Boot etc.) to meet Microsoft recommendations.
-Oh, and a new BIOS password for devices would be a big plus because we currently have twenty different passwords in use.
+Some devices require a TPM firmware update to use the security features that depend on TPM 2.0.
+You also need to update the BIOS settings for all devices (Secure Boot, Fast Boot etc.) to meet Microsoft recommendations.
+Oh, and a new BIOS password would be a big plus because we currently have twenty different passwords in use.

 You can now waste precious life time to try to script this, or you can just use BIOS Sledgehammer:
 * You can support several BIOS passwords for your devices, it will simply try all passwords you specify until the correct one is found
 * You define which BIOS version the devices should have.
 Devices with newer versions will not trigger a downgrade (the BIOS version parsing works from a rather old 2570p up to a 1040 G3).
 * Define which TPM firmware and/or specification version (1.2 or 2.0) the device should have.
 Firmware checks are in place so BIOS Sledgehammer won’t try to flash “Update 6.40 to 7.41” on a device that has firmware 6.41
 * The BIOS password can be set individual per model or you just set all devices to the same password.
-All passwords are stored encrypted (HPQPswd tool).
+All passwords are stored encrypted (using *HPQPswd64.exe*).
 * BIOS settings are changed individual so when something goes wrong, you know exactly what the problem was.
 * You can use it directly from MDT/SCCM, it will detect if a OSD is active and store the log(s) in the same path the task sequence uses.
 If desired, it can also be executed visible to see what it does.

-If this sounds good to you, see [Process](#process) how BIOS Sledgehammer works, view the [MDT or SCCM](#sccmmdt) information or download it from [Releases](https://github.com/texhex/BiosSledgehammer/releases).
+If this sounds good to you, see [Process](#process) how BIOS Sledgehammer works, view how to use it in [MDT or SCCM](#sccmmdt) or download it directly from [Releases](https://github.com/texhex/BiosSledgehammer/releases).

 ## <a name="requirements">System requirements</a>